orionguild/BDJS/README.md

 # BDJS
-BDJS is a lightweight, yet potent package for creating Discord bots.
+BDJS is a potent package for creating Discord bots.
 With a simple and intuitive API, BDJS makes it easy to build and deploy bots that can perform a wide range of tasks, from sending messages to managing roles and handling commands.
-Whether you're a seasoned developer or just starting out,
-BDJS is the perfect tool for creating bots that will enhance your Discord experience.
+Whether you're a seasoned developer or just starting out, BDJS is the perfect tool for creating bots.

 ## Install
 ### npm